supreetoh/Mercor_Chatbot_Challenge_2.0/README.md

-This AI chatbot has a number of features and can be read about in the following.
+This repository is made for the submission for the Mercor Chatbot Challenge 2.0 The AI chatbot has a number of features and can be read about in the following.

 # 1. Generate a fun fact:
 ```bash